RossLab/B_viburni/4_Exploring_B_genes.md

  - [B males vs non B females](https://github.com/RossLab/B_viburni/blob/master/misc/de.B.males.vs.nonB.females.anno.csv)
  - [Non B males vs non B females](https://github.com/RossLab/B_viburni/blob/master/misc/de.nonB.males.vs.nonB.females.anno.csv)

+ (Note: non B males v B females is missing -- are we interested in this one?)

  Still, let's do something with this data.
 We can start by looking at the genes in putative B regions that are overexpressed in B-carrying males and females (again, positive logFC are overexpressed in males, negative in females).
 Our old friend g13953 is the only annotated gene in a high confidence B scaffold that differs between sexes.

  |gene  |logFC       |seq          |gene_len|blast      |diamond   |interpro                                                    |anno|length|b.status.final|cov.04v13   |